Service desk services that are provided 24 hours a day, 7 days a week.

 A service desk that has between 10 and 25 people on staff; can take on the characteristics of both small and large service desks.

 A written statement that describes the customers the service desk serves, the types of services the service desk provides, and how the service desk delivers those services.

 Activities that include moving equipment, installing and configuring new systems, and upgrading existing systems; also known as installations, moves, adds, and changes (IMACs).

 A common structure of service desks, where the service desk refers problems it cannot resolve to the appropriate internal group, external vendor, or subject matter expert.

 Microsoft Operations Framework (MOF)

-A collection of best practices, principles, and models that offers guidance to IT organizations for managing their IT services.
+A collection of best practises, principles, and models that offers guidance to IT organisations for managing their IT services.

 An incident that is causing significant business impact.

 When a supervisor or team leader monitors an analyst's interactions with customers or watches an analyst interact with a customer in order to measure the quality of an analyst's performance.

 A key or important event in the life of a project.